 Phil and Mick Moriarty’s dad played clarinet in a band called Clean Living Clive’s Good Time Palace Orchestra.
 He had a record of Benny Goodman performing ''Sing Sing Sing'' at Carnegie Hall, with Gene Krupa’s drums pounding away like a runaway freight train, a big influence on the boys.
 The brothers developed an enthusiasm for the tambourine rhythms and melodic thrills of ’60s Motown.
 They both admired the straight-shooting singing styles of Iggy Pop and Shane McGowan.
-Mick coined the term Mongrel Jazz to describe the blend of blues, klezmer, skiffle and cool jazz, underpinned by righteously rootsy grooves, which formed the Gadflys sound over four albums and two EPs.
+Mick coined the term Mongrel Jazz to describe the blend of blues, klezmer, skiffle and cool jazz, underpinned by righteously rootsy grooves, which formed the Gadflys sound over five albums and three EPs.

 After 15 years of constant touring and gigging, the Gadflys’ fortunes were boosted courtesy of a three-year stint on Paul McDermott’s satirical TV panel show Good News Week.
 Playing original tunes live to camera, they soon won over a legion of new fans.
 The GNW gig showcased the instrumental verve of musicians at the top of their game.
 The band also backed well-known artists Neil Finn, Steve Harley, Glen Tilbrook, Diesel and Yothu Yindi.
 Recently teaming up with long-time band members Elmo Reid on bass, and Pete Velzen on drums, the Moriarty brothers recorded the first Gadflys’ album in 19 years, 'Love & Despair'.
 A single, ''Deborah'' was released October 2019.